sidkik/terraform-provider-sidkik/README.md

 > Note: Unable to find a programatic way to enable the firebase auth or identity platform.
 The mobile sdk is not available except internally to google.

+The project is linked to the terraform registry and will add a new version when it is tagged

 ## Update Docs

 ## Local Dev